WITH PUBLIC FOR PUBLIC

 “Let’s Relax!
 Audience Access in the U.K. and U.S.,” Positions, an academic podcast produced by Cultural Studies Association, October 23, 2023.

-Theatre scholar Dr. Hanhha Simpson from the University of Edinburgh, Leigh Jackson, then Director of Accessibility and EDI Programming at People’s Light, and I discussed various accessible practices in different cultural contexts.
+I invitied Theatre scholar Dr. Hanhha Simpson from the University of Edinburgh, Leigh Jackson, then Director of Accessibility and EDI Programming at People’s Light, to discuss accessible practices in different cultural contexts.

 This podcast is accompanied by a scholarly commentary by theatre scholar Dr. Patrick McKelvey.